 Daily reports are kept by instructors and counselors which measure the progress of every camper.
 These reports include judgments on behavior, attention, acclimation to camp environment, and most importantly, track riding lesson progress.
 After camp is complete, we send copies of photos, camp gifts and reports to the campers.
 Parents can determine how quickly their daughter had progressed while at camp, and whether she learned anything new.
 The camp follows our summer camp daily schedule with some room for leniency to the program as the camper’s progress further into the summer - our kids do eventually get tired!

 How many campers are a part of a lesson?

 Do you divide campers based on experience into appropriate riding groups?

 Pony Gang Youth Camp strives to ensure that education is the number one reason for which the campers come to camp.
 Having said that, we also want to make sure that the campers have fun, while learning.
-We want them to have a complete summer experience along with ice cream :)
+We want them to have a complete summer experience :)

 The staff starts off with reading through previously issued riding questionnaires, and asks the riders more questions.
 The counselors and instructors then proceed to horse assignments and try-outs.
 Once a permanent mount is assigned for the duration of camp, the campers are split into level groups.